CLOVIS-AI/Prepared/compat/compat-kotlinx-datetime/README.md

 Builds upon the [virtual time control][opensavvy.prepared.suite.time] available out-of-the-box to allow [instancing clocks][opensavvy.prepared.compat.kotlinx.datetime.clock], [setting the current time][opensavvy.prepared.compat.kotlinx.datetime.set] or [waiting for a given time][opensavvy.prepared.compat.kotlinx.datetime.delayUntil].

+## Deprecation notice

+This module is built on top of the KotlinX.Datetime support for `Instant` and `Clock`, which have been removed in KotlinX.Datetime 0.7.0.

+`Instant` and `Clock` have been moved to the Kotlin standard library.
+The contents of this compatibility module have therefore been integrated into the main Prepared module, Prepared Suite.

+All functionality provided by this module is available in Prepared Suite, with a different package name.

+This module will not be updated in the future.

 ## Example